ldsouza/ldsouza.github.io/_posts/2016-08-04-what-s-new-in-sql-server-2016-reporting-services.md

 ![Image]({{ site.url }}/images/blog/whats-new-ssrs-2016/7.JPG)

-With the shift to mobile computing and more and more work being done on mobile devices compared to what it once was, these new features in SQL 2016 Reporting Serviecs will allow reports to be consumed on phones and tablets and deliver a great experience on phones and tablets for executives and mobile workers.
+With the shift to mobile computing and more and more work being done on mobile devices compared to what it once was, these new features in SQL 2016 Reporting Services will allow reports to be consumed on phones and tablets and deliver a great experience on phones and tablets for executives and mobile workers.